For Immediate Release

 “It’s small enough to be printed on anything, making it very easy to use the short name in hundreds of different ways,” said Dean.

-“You can easily imagine it appearing on advertising hoardings at sporting arenas, player guernsey sponsor panels, it’s so short and memorable it would really fit in.
+“You can easily imagine it appearing on advertising hoardings at sporting arenas, player uniform sponsor panels, it’s so short and memorable it would really fit in.

 And you can type it into a browser on your phone or laptop without fumbling through a longer combination of words.”